Freezing of molecular rotation in a paramagnetic crystal studied by $^{31}$P NMR: Results and discussion

-According to the BPP model~\cite{bloembergen_nuclear_1947,bloembergen_relaxation_1948}, a time-dependent local magnetic field $\vec{h}(t)$, stemming from either nuclear or electronic moments, with a characteristic fluctuation rate close to the nuclear Larmor frequency $\omega_{0}$, represents a mechanism of nuclear spin-lattice relaxation:
+According to the BPP model~\cite{bloembergen_nuclear_1947,bloembergen_relaxation_1948}, a time-dependent local magnetic field $\vec{h}(t)$, stemming from either nuclear or electronic moments, with a characteristic fluctuation frequency close to that of the nuclear Larmor frequency $\omega_{0}$, represents a mechanism of nuclear spin-lattice relaxation:

 Here, ${\gamma}$ is the nuclear gyromagnetic ratio, and ${h_{\bot}}$ is the perpendicular component of $\vec{h}(t)$ with a mean-square amplitude of $\langle{h_{\bot}^{2}}\rangle$.
 In the case of liquids, where the effect was first observed, $\tau_{c}$ is a correlation time associated with local Brownian motion, whereas in gases, $\tau_{c}$ is the average time between molecular collisions.
 Gutowsky and Pake showed that the same approach can be applied to the study of atomic motion in solids, by treating $\tau_{c}$ as an average time between jumps from one atomic site to another \cite{gutowsky_structural_1950}.
 Typically, the temperature dependence of the correlation time can be described as a thermally activated process: